St. Louis Jane Doe: 2013 exhumation

 Authorities decided to exhume the body in 2013 in order to gather more forensic information about the victim.
 The remains had been misplaced, along with many other bodies in the Washington Park Cemetery, due to the negligence of cemetery records and were not found until mid June.
 The remains were located by using camera calibration techniques to determine precisely where a photograph of the casket had been taken on the day of the burial.

 Isotope tests on samples of her bones were undertaken to determine the area the victim would have likely lived based on mineral content in her body.
 According to an article in the St. Louis Post-Dispatch, the test results concluded the girl was likely to have lived her entire life in one of ten southeastern states: Florida, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Texas, Tennessee, or North or South Carolina.
 However, the National Center for Missing & Exploited Children catalogue entry alternately lists the midwestern–midatlantic states such as Pennsylvania, Ohio, Michigan, Minnesota, Wisconsin, Indiana, or West Virginia.

-After the exhumation, the remains were re-interred at Calvary Cemetery in the Garden of Innocents, a section of the cemetery designated for unidentified decedents.
+After the exhumation, the remains were re-interred at Calvary Cemetery in the Garden of Innocents, a section of the cemetery designated for unidentified or abandoned child decedents.